Spring Training in Mesa | Visit Mesa

 Other Spring Training Attractions:

-The Mesa Historical Museum, located in the Old 1880s Lehi School building (2345 N Horne, Mesa AZ 85203-1823) is celebrating its grand re-opening with the introduction of its revised Play Ball: The Arizona Spring Training Experience chronicling the history of the Cactus League and baseball in Mesa through numerous photographs and artifacts.
+The Mesa Historical Museum, located in the Old 1880s Lehi School building (2345 N Horne, Mesa AZ 85203-1823) celebrates Spring Training year round with the Play Ball: The Arizona Spring Training Experience, chronicling the history of the Cactus League and baseball in Mesa through numerous photographs and artifacts.

 Click here to learn more about spring training history!